Peter-SB/dnd-kit-folder-demo/README.md

 In this demo we simulate a playlist organiser where playlist can be added to folders, folders can have sub-folders, but playlists cant have any children items.

+This demo is simple but aims to teach developers the basics of using dnd-kit for nested lists with constraints (like folders-only can have children).

 ## Basic Demo